What is EU FMD?

 Where can I get additional information?

 TraceLink is working with more than 190 customers to achieve EU FMD compliance, and provide best practices for how to prepare.
 TraceLink is participating in the Irish pilot and is supporting retail and hospital pharmacies to understand more about meeting the challenges of EU FMD.
-Visit our Insights section for the latest resources and updates.

 The TraceLink mobile Pharmacy Application provides pharmacies and dispensing doctors with a secure way to meet their EU FMD requirements and interface with the National Medicines Verification Systems.
 Whether verifying and decommissioning at the point of receipt, at the point of dispense or somewhere in between, the application can be easily integrated into operational workflows to minimize business disruption.